elephantscale/es-training-new/terraform/Z-Archive/production-grade-terraform-code.md

 ---
 ## Goals

-* Your infrastructure won’t fall over if traffic goes up
+* Your infrastructure won't fall over if traffic goes up
-* Not lose your data if there’s an outage
+* Not lose your data if there's an outage
 * Not allow that data to be compromised when hackers try to break in
 * If that is not achieved
     * Your company can go out of business.